 - Most associate buy-ins are owner-financed, since the banks will require the practice’s or owner guaranty as security.
 (Chris VanStraten adds: We many times see a hybrid of this work successfully with a bank involved for the down payment portion/stock /partnership interest portion, not necessarily 100% owner compensation financed.)

 - You will want to have an attorney who has extensive knowledge of this type of arrangement to help walk you through all the details

 - Due to all the nuances of this type of arrangement, make sure you have a dentist who shares your philosophy of care!
 (Chris VanStraten adds: And goals for practice growth or technology investments etc.)

 - Chris VanStraten: We see this path as a good way to retain an associate as well, if a solid plan for future transition can be made.

-- Before You Buy: The Financial Side of a Practice Transition – May 29
+- Before You Buy: The Financial Side of a Practice Transition - replay now available!

 - How ADA Practice Transitions Makes the Process More Predictable – And Successful – June 12

 - How to Manage & Retain Staff During a Practice Transition – June 26